What is an Employee Compensation Study?

 While these studies can be conducted by in-house HR teams, they can also be outsourced to consulting firms with specific experience in this discipline.
 Additional information can also be gathered from published surveys undertaken by organizations like the Society for Human Resource Management.

-Benefits of Compensation Studies
+Benefits of Employee Compensation Studies

 The benefits of a robust compensation study include: